Metropolitan Education Commission (MEC) 2014-2015 Meeting Schedule

 2015 Key to Employment Exhibitors: Click here to fill out and submit an exhibitor form for this event.
 Forms must be submitted by January 16, 2015 to reserve a space at the event.

 Funds raised benefit the Metropolitan Education Commission’s Regional College Access Center.
 Media representatives are also invited to the ceremony.
-For background information on the awards or honorees or to arrange an interview, call June Webb-Vignery at 670-0055.
+For background information on the awards or honorees or to arrange an interview, call June Webb-Vignery, Ph.D. at 670-0055 or email: firstname.lastname@example.org

 Dorothy O. Finley Outstanding Teen Citizen Awards

-Ten youth were selected by their peers and acknowledged as winners of the Dorothy Finley Outstanding Teen Citizen Award.
-One of these ten winners was the recipient of the MEC’s prestigious Crystal Apple Award.
-The ten youth were recognized and honored by the community at the 24th Annual Crystal Apple Awards Luncheon, held at the Desert Diamond Hotel & Casino on May 2, 2014.
+Ten youth are selected by their peers and acknowledged as winners of the Dorothy Finley Outstanding Teen Citizen Award.
+One of these ten winners is the recipient of the MEC’s prestigious Crystal Apple Award.
+The ten youth are recognized and honored by the community at the 25th Annual Crystal Apple Awards Luncheon, which will take place at the Desert Diamond Hotel & Casino on Friday, May 8, 2015.

 The 2014 Dorothy Finley Outstanding Teen Citizen Awards Honorees are: